LS3 crate engine

 Compared with the similar LS7 manifold, the LS3 produces horsepower at lower rpm and can flow 90% as well.
 That might not sound great, but considering the LS7 is 50 cid bigger and makes more than 500 horsepower, it’s pretty remarkable.
 The LS3 uses a 4-bolt, gold-blade-style, 90mm throttle body.

-GM/Chevy LS3 Engine Reliability and Problems
+LS3 Engine Reliability and Problems

-Overall, most people consider the LS3 engine to be one of the most sturdy and reliable of the entire LS and Vortec-series of small-blocks.
+Overall, we consider the LS3 engine to be one of the most sturdy and reliable of the entire LS and Vortec-series of small-blocks.
 Even though they are used in high performance Corvettes and Camaro SS, the LS3 is about as reliable and bulletproof as you can get.
 In their factory form, they are practically indestructible with proper maintenance and driving.
-Many LS3 engines have made it well over 150,000 miles without issue, and they are very well built.
+Many engines have made it well over 150,000 miles without issue, and they are very well built.

 Common Problems

-The other issue is related to pushrods, which can occasionally get bent.
+The only real concerns that people have raised with the LS3 are related to the water pump and very occasionally the pushrods.
 The main cause of bent pushrods is from mechanically over-revving, either from an improper downshift or from tuned engines without rpm-limiters.
 It’s not really an endemic problem to the LS3, and can happen on any pushrod engine.

 Besides pushrods and water pumps, the LS3 is an amazingly stout and reliable chevy engine.
 Even when modded at lower power levels, these engines can still last for a very long time and stand up to some abuse.